Digital Education Africa Network (DEAN)

-Global Projects works for DEAN as a freelance business development and partnership consultant and is co-responsible for the development of new programmes and projects, market research, setting up partnerships, fundraising & projectmanagement.
+Global Projects works for DEAN as a freelance business development and partnership consultant in Africa.
+She also assists with fundraising.

 DEAN was formerly known under the name Viafrica.
 In 2016 Viafrica changed its name into DEAN, which stands for Digital Education Africa Network.
-A name that better suits what the company stands for: creating a network of digital education partners throughout Africa.
+A name that better suits what the company stands for: creating a network of digital education partners in East Africa.